Stuffed Peppers with Italian Sausage and Ground Beef (Video)

 - grated Parmesan cheese

-- In very large frying pan, heat olive oil and cook ground beef until lightly browned.
+- Heat olive oil and cook ground beef until lightly browned.
 (I use my turner or a potato masher to break up the meat into smaller bits as it cooks.)

 - While the meat browns, slice off the pepper tops and then slice off the bottom ends of the peppers (just enough so they will stand up) and remove the and seeds.